Categorical Torelli theorems for Gushel-Mukai threefolds

-In \cite{debarre2012period}, the authors conjecture that the general fiber of the classical period map from the moduli space of ordinary GM threefolds to the moduli space of $10$ dimensional principally polarised abelian varieties is birational to the union of $\cC_m(X)$ and $M_G^X(2,1,5)$, both quotiented by involutions (which we call the \emph{Debarre-Iliev-Manivel conjecture}).
-Within the moduli space of smooth GM threefolds, we define the fiber of the ``categorical period map" through $[X]$ as all ordinary GM threefolds $X'$ whose Kuznetsov components satisfy $\mathcal{A}_{X'}\simeq\mathcal{A}_X$.
-The fact that $\cA_X$ has only two $(-1)$-classes, and our results on the Bridgeland moduli spaces with respect to these classes enable us to prove the following categorical analogue of their conjecture:
+In \cite{debarre2012period}, the authors conjecture that the general fiber of the classical period map from the moduli space of ordinary GM threefolds to the moduli space of $10$ dimensional principally polarised abelian varieties is birational to the disjoint union of the minimal model $\cC_m(X)$ of the Fano surface of conics and a moduli space of stable sheaves $M_G^X(2,1,5)$, both quotiented by involutions, which we call the \emph{Debarre--Iliev--Manivel Conjecture} (cf.~Conjecture \ref{DIM conjecture}).
+Within the moduli space of smooth ordinary GM threefolds, we define the fiber of the ``categorical period map" through $[X]$ as the isomorphism classes of all ordinary GM threefolds $X'$ whose Kuznetsov components satisfy $\Ku(X')\simeq\Ku(X)$.
+Then the following categorical analogue of the \emph{Debarre--Iliev--Manivel conjecture} follows from Theorem~\ref{intro birational ogm torelli theorem} and results on Bridgeland moduli spaces with respect to the two $(-1)$-classes in the numerical Grothendieck group of $\cA_X$.